Ahmadraza1394/STIEVE-Meme-Coin/README.md

 # STEIVE-Meme-Coin

 Welcome to the STEIVE Meme Coin project!
-This project is a fun and entertaining meme coin website built with HTML, CSS, and JavaScript.
+This project is a fun meme coin website built with HTML, CSS, and JavaScript.
 Follow the instructions below to download, open, and run the project locally on your machine.

 ## Getting Started